Inpatient vs. Outpatient Therapy: Which Level of Care is Right for You?

 - Psychosis or mania that significantly prevents self-care and safety planning.

-While Inpatient facilities provide essential stabilization, the primary goal is rapid discharge planning.
+While inpatient facilities provide essential stabilization, the primary goal is rapid discharge planning.
 The focus shifts quickly to preparing the client to transition to a less restrictive, equally structured environment, which is where high-level outpatient programs become the crucial next step in recovery.

 Outpatient Therapy: Structured Support While Living at Home